 If the resource at a given URL changes, a new

 Etag value must be generated.
 Etags are therefore similar to fingerprints and might also be used for tracking purposes by some servers.
-A comparison of them allows to quickly determine whether two representations of a resource are the same, but they might also be set to persist indefinitely by a tracking server.
+A comparison of them allows the determination of whether two representations of a resource are the same.
+They might also be set to persist indefinitely by a tracking server.

 |Header type||Response header|

 'W/'(case-sensitive) indicates that a weak validator is used.
 Weak validators are easy to generate but are far less useful for comparisons.
 Strong validators are ideal for comparisons but can be very difficult to generate efficiently.
 Weak

 Etagvalues of two representations of the same resources might be semantically equivalent, but not byte-for-byte identical.

 - Entity tags uniquely representing the requested resources.
 They are a string of ASCII characters placed between double quotes (Like